-10. The Learned Counsel for the respondents cited the case of J. Sharai v/s Union of India and Others [O.A.No.364/86] in a similar case relating to another Public Sector Undertaking namely Rail India Technical and Economic Services Limited (RITES).
-It was observed therein that the order relating to the absorption of the petitioners would be operative in its own course from the date on which it was issued.
+10. The Learned Counsel for the respondents

+and the learned counsel for the respondents cited the case of J. Sharav v/s Union of India and Others.
+[O.A.
+No. 364/86] in a similar case relating to another Public Sector Undertaking namely Rail India Technical and Economic Services order relating to the absorption of the petitioners would be operative in its own course from the date on which it was issued.
 It was purely an administrative order and could not operate retrospectively to the prejudice/detriment of the petitioner who must be deemed to have been continued on deputation with RITES till his final absorption.
 The Bench, therefore, held that the lien of the petitioner on his cadre post in the parent department stood terminated with effect from the date of the Presidential order and he was declared as entitled to all consequential benefits in respect of salary and pension etc, if any, flowing therefrom.

-11. The Learned Counsel for the respondents said that the present application was distinguishable as in that case willingness was asked for for absorption in RITES.
+The that the present application was distinguishable in that case willingness was asked for absorption in RITES.
 The exercise of the option constituted merely an offer to be considered for absorption.
-In these cases the IRCON had decided to absorb the applicants and they gave unconditional options for permanent absorption in IRCON from a retrospective date.
+In these seen cases the IRCON had decided to absorb the applicants and they gave unconditional options for permanent absorption in IRCON from a retrospective date.